tencent cloud

 public void onProduceAsync(Producer<String> producer){

-String msg = "my-asnyc-message";// Simulate getting a message from the business logic
+String msg = "my-asnyc-message";//Simulate the actual business logic to obtain messages.

 CompletableFuture<MessageId> messageIdFuture = producer.newMessage()